 - Write letters to the editor on animal protection issues and encourage radio and television talk shows to cover these topics (hsi.org is a great resource for information).

 - Approach your place of worship about engaging in animal protection issues.
-See what the HSUS Faith Outreach team has been doing for ideas.

 - Ask your local restaurants and grocery stores to switch to cage-free eggs.